How To Handle Social Rejection

 The good thing about having the mentality where you're good at facing rejection is that once it takes hold it tends to build on itself.
-It subjectively feels better to think that way, and it propels you towards even more success, which reinforces your new attitude further.
+It subjectively feels better to think that way, and it propels you toward even more progress, which reinforces your new attitude further.
 Don't base your self-esteem on whether you can become the most popular, charismatic person in the world overnight.
-If you can get some small, achievable amount of social success, that will build your confidence and give you the momentum to make bigger gains.
+If you can meet a small, achievable social goal, that will build your confidence and give you the momentum to make bigger gains.
 This is a gradual process.
-It's not like you'll get one friend and suddenly become fearless, but like I said, once the ball starts rolling it tends to keep going.
+It's not like you'll get one friend and suddenly become fearless.
+But like I said, once the ball starts rolling it tends to keep going.

 Getting that first bit of success and handling that first batch of rejections is the hardest

-Try to adopt the healthy attitudes towards rejection
+Try to adopt the healthy attitudes toward rejection

-Above I listed many of the more productive, healthy views towards rejection.
+A minute ago I listed many of the more productive, healthy views toward rejection.
 For the most part you'll start to develop them as you become more successful.
 However, sometimes just reading about an alternative attitude can help instill it in you.
 If that happens for you, great.
 However, don't try to force yourself to have a different mentality too much.
 Like I said, the majority of your attitude change will come as you have new experiences.